Source: New Zealand Parliament – Oral Questions and Answers

 Questions to Ministers

-Dr DUNCAN WEBB to the Minister of Finance: What recent reports has he seen on the New Zealand economy?
+NAISI CHEN to the Minister for Economic and Regional Development: What reports has he seen on developments in the New Zealand space sector?

-DAVID SEYMOUR to the Prime Minister: Does she stand by all her Government’s statements and policies?
+CHRIS PENK to the Minister of Justice: Does she stand by all her actions and statements?

 Answers to these questions are delivered from 2pm (New Zealand time) on the day of tabling.
 The answers can be accessed in text form, once Hansard is finalised, by clicking here.